apache/lucene-solr/solr/server/README.txt

 * SolrHome *

-By default, start.jar starts Solr in Jetty using the default Solr Home directory of "./solr/" (relative to the working directory of the servlet container).
+By default, bin/solr starts Solr in Jetty using the default Solr Home directory of "./solr/" (relative to the working directory of the servlet container).